Patriots to host Eagles, special guest Brady in season opener

-FOXBORO — The New England Patriots’ 2023 season slate will feature five nationally-televised game and will kick off by hosting the defending NFC champion Philadelphia Eagles, along with former Patriots quarterback Tom Brady, on Sept.
+FOXBORO — The New England Patriots’ 2023 season slate will feature five nationally televised games and will kick off by hosting the defending NFC champion Philadelphia Eagles, along with former Patriots quarterback Tom Brady, on Sept.
 10.

-The Patriots will also feature a Week 10 regular season home game in Frankfurt, Germany on Nov.
+The Patriots will also feature a Week-10 regular-season home game in Frankfurt, Germany, on Nov.
 12 against the Indianapolis Colts.
 The game will be the Patriots’ first in Germany as part of the 2023 National Football League’s International Games.
-The nationally-televised game will be played at 3:30 p.m. in Frankfurt (9:30 a.m.
-Eastern Standard Time).
+The nationally televised game will be played at 3:30 p.m. in Frankfurt (9:30 a.m.
+EST).

 The Patriots will play both Super Bowl teams from last year at Gillette Stadium with the Eagles and Chiefs games.
 The Patriots last faced off against both Super Bowl teams from the previous year in 2020 when they traveled to Kansas City and hosted the San Francisco 49ers.
 Kansas City last played in New England in 2018 when the Patriots won a Sunday Night Football Game, 43-30, on Oct.
 14.